dirtyak/xios_deploy/README.md

-# xios_deploy
+# xios_deploy (early dev)
-Deploy several XIOSd on your Ubuntu 17.04 VPS
+Bash script designed to deploy several XIOSd on your Ubuntu 17.04 VPS